modo-studio/framework-oriented/README.md

 ## How to run the website locally

-1. Git clone theh repository with `git clone https://github.com/carambalabs/framework-oriented.git`
+1. Git clone the repository with `git clone https://github.com/carambalabs/framework-oriented.git`
 2. Install gem dependencies with `bundle install`
 3. Run the server with `bundle exec jekyll serve`